Fast Chain-of-Thought: A Glance of Future from Parallel Decoding Leads to Answers Faster: Experiment

 \textbf{Comparison Methods} To answer the above questions, we have designed the following baseline and experiments:

-\begin{itemize} \item Vanilla CoT, using the autoregressive decoding method(Short as AR).
-AR presents a challenge in terms of time consumption when determining whether each iteration should end.
-However, in the CoT reasoning scenario, we are able to estimate the length of the rationale beforehand, eliminating the need for early iteration checks.
-Therefore, to ensure a fairer comparison, we deliberately excluded the time for checking stop of AR from our time measurements. \item Truncated-CoT, autoregressive decoding but truncate generated rationale to iteration number.
-The generation of CoT Answer would based on original prompt and the truncated rationales.
-Compared with our method, the only thing Truncated-CoT not have is the approximate part tokens, so we regard it as a very strong baseline due to this reason. \item FastCoT (cw=k, w/o skip) Compared to CoT-with-trunction, FastCoT w/o skip would have exactly same number of exact tokens, and the number of approximate tokens equal to the number of window sizes. \item FastCoT (cw=k, with skip) Compared to CoT-with-trunction, FastCoT with skip would have more exact tokens (due to the consecutive hits may occur), and the number of approximate tokens equal to the number of window sizes. \end{itemize}
+\begin{itemize} \item Vanilla CoT, using the autoregressive decoding method(The abbreviation is AR). \item FastCoT(w/o by-products), autoregressive decoding with truncate generated rationale to iteration number.
+The generation of CoT answers would based on the original prompt and the truncated rationales.
+Compared with FastCoT, the only thing FastCoT(w/o by-products) does not have is the approximate part tokens, so we regard it as a very strong baseline. \item FastCoT, differs from FastCoT (w/o by-products) in that, given an equal number of iterations, FastCoT maintains the same count of exact tokens but adds an additional number of approximate tokens proportional to the window size. \end{itemize}